 A homemade long tool rest can be a useful accessory.
 It’s a great help if the tool rest is longer than the spindle you are turning by at least 25 mm at each end.
 This extra length gives tool access to the ends of the spindle, and it’s much easier to turn sweeping curves accurately if you don’t have to keep moving a short tool rest.
 Lathes don’t usually come with a very long tool rest as standard.
 One can often be bought as an accessory, at substantial cost.
 Over a certain length, a long rest needs two stems to keep it rigid and stop chatter.

 It’s quite easy to put together a homemade long tool rest and a second holder to support it using hardwood.
 A wooden tool rest is pleasant to use, and was standard in past times.
 You will need to remove the sharp side edges on skew chisels to protect the wood.
 But that’s necessary for steel rests too.
 If the rest gets a lot of use, you may have to plane or sand the top smooth from time to time.
+If thought necessary, a metal strip or bar could be fixed on top with epoxy.

 My homemade long tool rest began life as an oak table leg, about 600 mm long, 40 mm thick and 50 mm deep.
 I find it quite strong enough.
 I planed the front to make a slope.
-Drill two tapping size blind holes in the wood for the threaded rod, about a quarter of the way along from each end.
-Screw in the stems.

 The holder (banjo)